Elizabeth Mallet

+Career

+Printed speeches and the family business

 In 1672, Mallet married David Mallet.
 During the 1670s and 1680s, she and David dominated the trade in printed speeches given by condemned prisoners before execution at Tyburn ("last dying speeches"), publishing them from Blackhorse Alley in Fleet Street.
-After David died in 1683, she apprenticed their son David to the printing and bookselling trade, and ran two presses.
+After her husband died in 1683, she apprenticed their son David to the printing and bookselling trade, and ran two presses.
 However, her son failed in this enterprise.

 Within ten years Mallet was again in charge of the family business, publishing serial news publications such as The New State of Europe (launched 20 September 1701) and sensational tracts.